droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 The players can attempt to lure the zombies away from the clearing; given the zombies’ low intelligence, doing so should be reasonably easy.
 Alternatively, the players can attempt to ambush and attack the zombies to destroy them altogether.

 If the players reach the oak tree, they can find Van Richten’s weapons cache where Doru told them: in a hollow nestled beneath the tree’s roots.
-The cache itself is a small, unlocked wooden chest containing 20 silvered crossbow bolts, a light crossbow, two *healer’s kits*, two vials of *holy water*, and one *potion of healing.*
+The cache itself is a small, unlocked wooden chest containing 20 [silvered](https://2e.aonprd.com/Equipment.aspx?ID=2860) crossbow [Bolts](https://2e.aonprd.com/Weapons.aspx?ID=441), a [Crossbow](https://2e.aonprd.com/Weapons.aspx?ID=425), [Healer's Toolkit (Expanded)](https://2e.aonprd.com/Equipment.aspx?ID=2727), two vials of [Holy Water](https://2e.aonprd.com/Equipment.aspx?ID=3001), and one [Healing Potion (Lesser)](https://2e.aonprd.com/Equipment.aspx?ID=2943).
 # C2.
 River Ivlis Crossroads
 <span class="citation"><em>This scene takes place in Chapter 2: Area F.</em></span>